nosana-ci/workshop/assignments/HackSC/README.md

 What kind of prompts can you come up with to create super detailed images of what's hiding in your imagination?

 We can’t wait to see your amazing projects come to life.
 Let’s build something incredible together!

+Take a look at the [Challenges](./JudgingCriteria.md#challenges) for more inspiration!

 ---